snehanshu-raj/chrome-extensions/smart-shot/README.md

    cd chrome-extension
    ```

-3. Create a config.js file inside src/popup/ and add the following like along with a Google Gemini Key:
+3. Create a config.js file inside src/popup/ and add the following line along with a Google Gemini Key:
    ```
       const CONFIG = {
          API_KEY: "YOUR_KEY"